parthvaidya/ChessAssignment/README.md

 # Chess Assignment
 # How to Run
-1 Extract files or clone Github repositiory
+1. Extract files or clone the Github repository

-2 Open Unity
+2. Open Unity

-3 Run the Game.
+3. Run the Game.

 # File structures
-Inside core there are these files
+Inside the core folder, there are these files :

-Interface - Command manager, ICommand , Input Handler, MovePiece Pieces - King, Queen, Bishop, Pawn, Rook, Knight ChessBoardPlacementHandler, ChessPieces, ChessPlayerPlacementHandler, SlidingPieces
+Interface - Command manager, ICommand, Input Handler, MovePiece

+Pieces - King, Queen, Bishop, Pawn, Rook, Knight

+ChessBoardPlacementHandler, ChessPieces, ChessPlayerPlacementHandler, SlidingPieces

 # Pattern Used:
 Command pattern for Undo/Redo

 Instructions:

-1 Open the ChessPieces file
+1. Open the ChessPieces file

-2 Uncomment the MoveTo in onMouseDown function
+2. Uncomment the MoveTo in the  onMouseDown function

-3 Click the piece and on keyborad click Z to undo and Y to redo
+3. Click the piece and on keyborad click Z to undo and Y to redo